Investing Strategy Research

 It also has a nice-looking margin of safety of 47%.
 At this price of $39 per share, the deal has very little risk.

-You should drill into the financials if you think this is a good stock.
+If you think this is a good stock, you should drill into the financials.
 On the right, you can see the Stock Rover Ratings for Carnival.

 Value Score – 83.
 The Stock Rover value score looks at EV / EBITDA, P/E, EPS Predictability, Price / Tangible Book, and Price / Sales.
 The Price / Tangible Book and Price / Sales values are compared within a sector, whereas the other metrics are compared across all stocks with adequate data.
 The best companies score 100, and the worst score 0.